Adding Custom Stock Status Using JetEngine

 Go to the WordPress Dashboard > Crocoblock > Woo Page Builder directory and open a Single Product Page Template to start creating the badges.

-Search for the Dynamic Field widget and drop it onto the canvas
+Drop the Dynamic Field Widget onto the Canvas

 In the Source of the widget, select Meta Data from the list.
 In the Custom Meta Field, specify the field name, which is _stock.

 If you want to display something besides quantity, like some additional text, scroll down to the bottom of the Content tab and enable the Customize field output option.
 Enter the needed text to the Field format box, e.g., items in stock.

 Proceed to the Style tab and customize the badge according to your needs.